HunterGReynolds/huntergreynolds.github.io/_posts/2024-12-06-gameboy_hello_world.md

 ## Now What?

 Now that we have a functioning ROM, we have a reasonable base to start building on top of.
-I'll be using this ROM as a starting point for more examples, so keep an eye out here for more Gameboy development posts.
+I'll be using this ROM as a starting point for building new examples.